 Guidelines for Thesis Students

 For most majors in the Division of Literature and Languages the senior thesis is a detailed study on a topic drawn from any of the major fields embraced by the Division.
 Creative theses for English majors require approval from the Creative Thesis Committee and must include a critical introduction or afterword.
-The thesis in General Literature usually grows out of the cluster of four courses the student presents to the General Literature Committee when applying to be accepted for the major (no later than the end of the first semester of the junior year).
+The thesis in Comparative Literature usually grows out of the set of courses the student presents to the Comparative Literature Committee when applying to be accepted for the major (no later than the end of the first semester of the junior year).
 All thesis proposals must be approved by the Division.
 All departments in the Division subscribe to one set of guidelines and due dates for theses, but students should also check with their departments for additional guidelines.

 Thesis Topic and Committee